dnasutio/Secure-File-Transfer-System/README.md

 Theoretically could be bypassed but not on the frontend.
 This prevents unauthorized users from accessing the route until they have logged in.

+### AES Encryption and RSA Encryption
+1. AES Encryption
+- When the file arrives on the server encrypt it using a AES key.
+- Store the key in the database.
+2. RSA Encryption
+- Encrypt the AES key using the RSA public key on the server.
+3. Decryption
+- When the client sends a request to download the file decrypt the AES key with the RSA private key.
+- Use the AES key to decrypt the file
+- Send the file in the response to the client.

+SECURE DATA AT REST